Sándor Juhász

 I am originally an economist interested in data magic, networks, innovation and (economic) geography.

-Currently I am a research fellow at the Corvinus University of Budapest and at the Institute of Economics of HUN-REN CERS.
+Currently I am a research fellow at the Corvinus University of Budapest and at the Institute of Economics of ELTE CERS.
 I am a member of the ANETI Lab and was previously a Marie Sklodowoska Curie Postdoctoral Fellow at Complexity Science Hub in Vienna, Austria.

 Most of my projects are applications of geographic data science and network science, aiming to understand cities through mobility patterns and social connections of people, and supply chains through spatial networks of firms.